cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_3_notes.md

 - Skipped through most of the data supporting this
 - Allows for using tumor neoantigens as effectors while self-antigens will reduce off-target activity

 Overall: The CAR-T development stuff is the most scientifically interesting but the underlying data wasn't presented; the neural network model does seem powerful.
+The implications of being able to decrease CAR-T off-target activity is intriguing but it's not clear how you would define these weak self-antigens (and what happens in autoimmune disorders?)

 ## Organism-wide analysis of sepsis reveals mechanisms of systemic inflammation